 why the empty spots seem to be getting larger, rather

-than smaller, with our spiritual growth
+than smaller, with our spiritual growth.
+Maybe this

 has something to do with the Star Elders statement